tonysathre/CitrixAutoDeploy/README.md

 * Windows Server 2012+
 * Powershell 5.1+
 * Citrix (CVAD) Powershell snapins 1912 LTSR

-    _Older versions may work but only 1912 LTSR was tested_
+_Older versions may work but only these were tested_

 #### Active Directory